TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2026-06-19-insecure-deserialization-and-confusion-attacks-in-cpp.md

 {% details "What is a vtable?" %}

-To first understand VTable hijacking, we need to understand virtual classes, which is a feature of C++.
+To first understand the fakevtable primitive, we need to understand virtual classes, which is a feature of C++.
 I won't explain polymorphism and virtual classes in detail, but here's a refresher on the low-level implementation:

 - Each virtual class has **one** corresponding virtual table (vtable).
 - The vtable stores an **array of virtual functions**.